your description goes here

 • They don’t like to share the litter tray with other cats – often the scent of other cats will deter them from using the same tray.

-By making sure that you have made the cat litter box as appealing as possible to your cat, there should not be any reason why your cat will not use it.
+By making sure that you have made the cat litter box as appealing as possible to your cat, there should not be any reason why your cat toilet training efforts should not be fruitful.
 Of course there may be a behavioural or health issue that may be affecting your cat using the litter tray.
 See our pages on Cat Behavior and Cat urine for more information.

 A plastic tray is the easiest to use especially for cleaning.
 Cardboard boxes might be useful in the short term until you can buy a plastic one.
 But cardboard will become soiled easily and begin to smell quite quickly.